-Kinnotake Tonosawa Ryokan is conveniently located just a few minutes from the bus station that connects Tokyo to Hakone, and has everything you could possibly desire to find complete zen during your honeymoon.
+Kinnotake Tonosawa Ryokan is conveniently located just a few minutes from the bus station that connects Tokyo to Hakone, and has everything you could possibly desire to find complete zen during your honeymoon in Tokyo.

 In addition to experiencing ultimate relaxation at the ryokan itself, the surrounding area is excellent for sightseeing, including a cable car ropeway that offers stunning views of the foliage in autumn.
 On clear days, it’s easy to spot Mount Fuji in the distance as well!
 When not out exploring Hakone, sit back and relax in your own private outdoor hot spring attached to your room.
 What better way to enjoy the serenity of Japan during your romantic getaway than by lounging in a hot bath nestled amongst bamboo trees?

 Recommendations from the Staff

 Guests visiting for their honeymoon in Tokyo will find their room specially decorated by the staff to commemorate the occasion.
 After dinner, you can enjoy a unique dessert called mizumono.
 This carefully prepared dish uses local ingredients to incorporate the tastes and aesthetics of the season.

 - Address 250-0315 Kanagawa Hakone Tonosawa 191 Japan